 Lack of diversity

-Failure can be explained by a lack of diversity; not just colour, race and gender but cognitive diversity.
+Failure can be explained by a lack of diversity, not just colour, race and gender but cognitive diversity.
 Syed demonstrates, with examples, that intelligent individuals become collectively stupid if they are too similar.
-Unfortunately we all love working in homogenous groups, and this perpetuates the system.
+Unfortunately, we all love working in homogenous groups, which perpetuates the system.

 This chapter explains how diversity, networking and socialising are necessary in order for new ideas and products to emerge.
-Recombining, where individual ideas or products are put together with another to form something new and unique, is discussed and demonstrated.
+The recombining, where individual ideas or products are put together with one another to form something new and unique, is discussed and demonstrated.

-Since then I have tried to be more open to listen to ideas that I don’t like or don’t agree with – but it’s hard.
+Since then, I have tried to be more open to listening to ideas that I don’t like or don’t agree with – but it’s hard.
 Although my friends are quite a mixed bunch, my social media contacts are all quite similar in their political views.

-There is a fascinating case study in this chapter involving ex-white supremacist Derek Black and fellow college student and orthodox Jew Matthew Stevenson.
+This chapter contains a fascinating case study involving ex-white supremacist Derek Black and fellow college student and orthodox Jew Matthew Stevenson.
 This alone is worth the price of the book.

-Rebel Ideas is jam-packed with interesting facts and reading it has made me think deeply about unconscious bias and how necessary diversity is.
-Whether or not you are a leader, everyone can learn something from it.
+Rebel Ideas is jam-packed with interesting facts, and reading it has made me think deeply about unconscious bias and how necessary diversity is.
+Everyone can learn something from it, whether or not you are a leader.
 Best of all, it’s a riveting read.

 Buy from Bookshop.org and support independent booksellers